evandibona/dwarfy-zelda/README.md

 Add memory and time constraints to tasks assigned.
 So that a forgetful character might forget some smaller tasks, by the time he gets to them.

+  * Characters have a fixed personality
+    * It may shift minimally, and as experience acrues.
+  * Only the Player has a personality that is determined by his decisions.
+    So that on the completion of a full playthrough he will be presented with his personality assessment.
+  * Differentiate between active and passive experience.
+    * the ratio between them is relevant to self esteem
+  * Risk Assessment.
+Present/Future Pain, Present/Future Pleasure